 Voice-Activated Lights: These lights can be turned on and off without getting up.

 Mattress Lift: A mattress lift helps seniors get in and out of bed with ease.

 Sound Amplifier: For those with hearing difficulties, a sound amplifier will help the person to hear conversations or the television.

 Dressing Stick: This device helps eliminate reaching and bending, which can cause falls, while allowing increased independence in dressing.

 Stocking Aid, Long-Handle Shoehorn, Zipper Pulls and Button Hooks: These are wonderful for people with impaired limb function, allowing for maximum independence in dressing.

-Contact the Phoenix senior care professionals at Nightingale Homecare for help with obtaining these or other assistive devices, and for in-home care services to enhance safety, socialization, comfort, and engagement in life for a senior you love!
+Contact the professionals in home care in Phoenix, AZ at Nightingale Homecare for help with obtaining these or other assistive devices, and for in-home care services to enhance safety, socialization, comfort, and engagement in life for a senior you love!